BluBracket/docs.blubracket.com/content/api/ci-checks/index.md

   - src:
 ---

-These APIs can be used to integrate BluBracket scan into a Continuous integration (CI) workflow and help prevent risks being committed to a protected branch.
+These APIs can be used to integrate BluBracket checks into a continuous integration (CI) workflow and help prevent risks being committed to a protected branch.

 ## Start a scan